matter-labs/zksync-web-era-docs/docs/api/hardhat/getting-started.md

 ## Write and deploy a contract

-3. Create two folders: `contracts` for storing smart contract files, and `deploy` for keeping scripts related to deploying the contracts.
+3. Create two folders: `contracts` for smart contract files, and `deploy` for scripts related to deploying the contracts.

 4. Create a new contract file called `Greeter.sol` in the `contracts` folder, and copy/paste the following code into it: